Growth for B2B is hard.

 Kia: Yeah.
 Absolutely.
 I mean, that’s a component.
 In the industry, people often refer to the concept of “moments of truth,” right?

-Moments of truth can make it or break it interactions that customers have with your company as a brand that could be deciding factors of whether they continue to be your customer or not.
+Moments of truth can make it or break the interactions that customers have with your company as a brand that could decide whether they continue to be your customer.
 They also tend to be highly emotionally charged at those moments of truth, and then there are other times in the journey that might not be critical moments of truth.

 I think there are emotional elements there that help to understand that customer perspective.
-So you need that emotional component as well, and understanding of that because what needs to done at a certain step in the journey can get delivered in multiple different ways.
+So you need that emotional component and understanding of that because what needs to be done at a certain step in the journey can get delivered in multiple different ways.